-Instead of following a trader’s instincts, swing trading became all about playing the odds.
+Instead of following a trader’s instincts, swing trading has become all about playing the odds.

 Oxford Swing Trader

-Oxford Swing Trader is my new VIP Trading Service that uses swing trading algorithms similar to those used by some of the world’s top hedge funds.
+Oxford Swing Trader is my VIP Trading Research Service that uses swing trading algorithms similar to those used by some of the world’s top hedge funds.

 Today, I want to delve into how I research and place a trade.